 The restaurant in Kill Devil Hills, the original store, is now run by son, Nick and his wife, Dawn.
-There is a second restaurant that they purchased and converted to a Stack 'em High.
+Perry & Kiki purchased a second location and converted it to a Stack 'em High in the late 80's.
 The Kitty Hawk store is run by son, Steve and his wife, Kristine.

 Nick has a degree in Economics from the University of North Carolina at Chapel Hill and dabbled in international banking for a short span before coming home to work with his family at the beach.
 Dawn has a degree in English from Mount Union College in Ohio and worked in hospice care before meeting Nick at a Rotary meeting while on vacation on the Outer Banks.
 After a long distance relationship, the two were married and have two children, Eleni Grace and Theo Nicholas.
 Nick and Dawn's extended family include the staff of Stack 'em High as many of them have worked with the Kiousis family for years.

 The "Founder" of Stack 'em High, Perry Kiousis immigrated to the United States in the early 1960's from Greece.
 He entered New York Harbor by boat and sailed under the open arms of Lady Liberty like so many other determined, young men and women.
 He worked for his uncle in his hot dog shop in Pittsburg for several years before being joined by his bride, Kiki.
 They learned to speak the language by listening to the customers and practicing to each other.
 They needed no education; however, on how to work hard or how to make the most of every opportunity.
 Soon, they were running shops of their own and had two sons, Steven and Nick.